Secondary Piano Program

 If you have studied piano before, the course through which you can receive private piano lessons is MUS-Z 110 (MUS-Z 710 for graduate students).

-This course is taught in a classroom/piano laboratory environment, and is intended for those who have NO keyboard background.
+This course is taught with a lecture component online, and with twice-weekly laboratory sessions in a classroom/piano laboratory environment, and is intended for those who have NO keyboard background.
 Students who previously have formally studied piano should enroll in a higher-level course.
 The student achieving a passing grade in this course will be able to:

 - perform pieces involving use of both hands simultaneously, within a limited range.